Alternative Guide

 When Booksy can still be a good fit

-- Good fit: You are a barber or hair stylist who benefits from marketplace discovery.
+- Good fit: You're a barber or hair stylist benefiting from marketplace walk-in discovery.

-- Good fit: You want a consumer-facing app where clients browse providers.
+- Good fit: You want a consumer app where clients browse providers and compare.

 When SpaSphere is a better fit

-- Better fit: You are an esthetician who builds ongoing client relationships.
+- Better fit: You are a solo esthetician building long-term skin-care relationships.

-- Better fit: You want a branded website — not a marketplace profile.
+- Better fit: You want your own website on your own domain, not a marketplace profile.

-- Better fit: You need SOAP notes, treatment programs, and AI-powered recommendations.
+- Better fit: You need esthetician-specific tools - SOAP notes, treatment plans, skin profiles, AI rebooking.

 Money-making tools to compare

-- Compare whether clients book through your brand or a marketplace.
+- Check whether clients book through your brand or a consumer marketplace.

 - Look at whether the tool helps estheticians retain clients long-term.